Jeonsangeun/Cache_replacement_DRL/README.md

 ### System model
 <p align="center"><img src="./figure/System_model.png" width="40%" height="40%"/></p>

-## Main learning in Wireless cache network -> DQN algorithm
-### 논문에 제시한 알고리즘 부각 <논문에서 ~~ 부분이다>

-This creates a wireless network environment and creates content delivery scenarios.
-Using the experiences in the content delivery process, the DNN is trained through the Train function.
-To reduce the bias in learning, instead of proceeding with learning every episode, the experience of the episode is accumulated and repeated at a certain moment.
-For reference, the main_learning.py is for learning.
-The following figure is a schematic block diagram of the learning process.
+## Deep reinforcement algorithm

+We adopted DQN as our learning algorithm, and the learning process is illustrated in the block diagram below.
 <p align="center"><img src="./figure/Block_diagram.png" width="50%" height="50%"/></p>
+You can check the algorithm in Training.py.

 ## Designing DNN model -> model 명칭
 This is the code that designed the neural network structure.
 As shown in the paper, the DNN structure to be trained can be found in DNN_model.py.
 I went through a lot of trial and error to find the current effective DNN, and you can check the old DNN structure in the last_DNN_model folder.